 926: Glasgow - Campbeltown

 This shares its route with the Fort William/Skye services up as far as Tarbet where it then turns towards Inverary and then down the Mull of Kintyre to Campbeltown.
 Along its way, it passes through Arrochar, offering a good way into the hill country of South Argyll.
 I have never been beyond Inverary so visiting the Mull of Kintyre remains outstanding and its charms unsavoured.
 After a bus war between Citylink and West Coast Motors, sense has prevailed with WCM now operating the Citylink contract like they did earlier this year.
 It’s always good to see madness abating.

 976: Glasgow - Oban

-Up as far as Inverary, its route is identical to the 926 so the same comments apply.
+Between Glasgow and Inverary, its route is identical to the 926 so the same comments apply.
 Beyond Inverary, it calls at Dalmally and Taynuilt, allowing to get to the likes of Ben Cruachan, Glen Orchy and Loch Etive.
 Oban’s being a gateway to islands like Mull make the route even more valuable.
-As per the 926, the same comments about timings at intermediate stops apply and it’s good to see that the bus war that affected this route as well has come to a satisfactory end with WCM operating things as they did before.
+As per the 926, the same comments about timings at intermediate stops apply and it’s good to see that the bus war that also affected this route has come to a satisfactory end with WCM operating things as they did before.